azerzet/azerzet/README.md

 # azerzet.github.io
-Azerzet.
 The personal site about me and my it-career.